adoptware/pinball/README.md

 Did you remember to install the development packages of SDL?
 Did you remember to install also SDL_Image and SDL_Mixer?

-configure
+./bootstrap
+./configure
 make
-make install (as root user)
-make clean (if you want to save some disc space)
+make install (as root ) or src/pinball make clean (if you want to save some disc space)

+Note:
+Multithread make ( make -j3 ) fixed in version 0.3.3.1

-The game is startet with 'pinball'.
+The game is started with 'pinball'.

 ## Default Keys